The “new” doors were one of the most commented on and asked about elements in the laundry room makeover.

 Once your door moulding is complete, fill any gaps or nail head holes with caulk, allow to dry then paint as desired.

-As mentioned in the ‘Suppplies’ section, I freshened my door up with a few coats of bright white in a semi-gloss finish to co-ordinate with the near-by doors and architraves.
+As mentioned in the ‘Supplies’ section, I freshened my door up with a few coats of bright white in a semi-gloss finish to co-ordinate with the near-by doors and architraves.
+Another easy and popular option is to use a spray painting company to spray your entire house to match: walls, window frames, and interior and exterior doors.

 STEP 5 Done!